jayrbolton/snabbdom-statechart-components/README.md

 #### View function

-The view function takes two arguments: the component instance and an `html` function.
+The view function takes an argument for the component instance.

 You can read and print data out of the component by accessing `component.store`, and you can fire events from the dom with `component.emit`.

-The `html` function generates virtual HTML markup with snabbdom that can be used to render to the page.
-It uses template literals with [snabby](https://github.com/jamen/snabby).
-Visit the Snabby documentation to learn more about its syntax.
+Import the `h()` function to generate html with `require('snabbdom-statechart-componets/h')`.
+Visit the snabbdom documentation for the details of its API.
+The snabbdom plugins `eventlisteners`, `class`, `props`, `attributes`, `dataset` and `style` are all enabled by this library.

 #### Nested charts